As of Tuesday, Oct. 1 it's time to rake your leaves into the street for pickup by the Milwaukee Department of Public Works.

 You know what's even better than raking your leaves into piles?
 Using your lawnmower to mulch them on the grass.
 The sliced and diced leaves make great fertilizer for your lawn.

-You can also keep them in your compost bin (unless your neighborhood, like mine, has a rat problem, in which case you shouldn't compost anything or you're providing a food source for the critters; my compost bin went away when I found a nest in it).
+You can also put leaves in your compost bin to create a beneficial garden compost.
+That is, unless your neighborhood, like mine, has a rat problem, in which case you shouldn't compost anything or you're providing a food source and/or residence for the critters; my compost bin went away when I found a nest in it.

-Wondering what happens to your leaves after pickup?
+Wondering what happens to your leaves after DPW scoops them up?
 Wonder no more:

 Born in Brooklyn, N.Y., where he lived until he was 17, Bobby received his BA-Mass Communications from UWM in 1989 and has lived in Walker's Point, Bay View, Enderis Park, South Milwaukee and on the East Side.